gayeongpark/gayeongpark.github.io/_posts/2024-09-10-DISTRIBUTION-SYSTEMS.md

 - **Pre-action systems** help minimize the risk of accidental releases when using a wet pipe system.
 With a pre-action system, both a detector actuation like a smoke detector and a sprinkler must be tripped prior to water being released.

 - **Special suppression systems** utilize **a clean agent** as part of its suppression system.
-There is a danger with using a special suppression system because it uses either a halocarbon agent or inert gas.
-When releases, the agents will displace the oxygen in the room with the inert gas and suffocates the fire.

-So the data center with special suppression system must be equipped with an alarm and has supplemental oxygen available.
+Clean agents, such as FM-200 or Novec 1230, are ideal for data centers as they effectively suppress fires **without harming electronic equipment or leaving a residue**.
+These agents are safe for the environment and do not displace oxygen, which minimizes risk to personnel.
+Because they do **not cause environmental damage**, they are preferred over older options like Halon gas, which, although effective, depletes the ozone layer.
+If a special suppression system is used, data centers should have alarms and backup oxygen available to ensure safety.